SamR1/FitTrackee/docsrc/source/installation.rst

     - Python 3.7+
     - PostgreSQL 11+
 - optional
-    - Redis for task queue (if email sending is enabled) and API rate limits
+    - Redis for task queue (if email sending is enabled and for data export requests) and API rate limits
     - SMTP provider (if email sending is enabled)
     - API key from a `weather data provider <installation.html#weather-data>`__
     - `Poetry <https://poetry.eustace.io>`__ (for installation from sources only)